Man dies after being stung by swarm of bees in Kentucky

 He was pronounced dead at the emergency room at 5:50 p.m. on Monday.

-The Harlan County Coroner’s Office is still investigating the incident, but Deputy Coroner John W. Jones tells NBC the man’s cause of death was respiratory failure due to the bee stings.
+The Harlan County Coroner’s Office is still investigating the incident, but Deputy Coroner John W. Jones said the man’s cause of death was respiratory failure due to the bee stings.
 He is believed to have been stung as many as 20 times.

 Jones added that the man had underlying health issues as well.